wbbeyourself/arxiv_paper_downloader/README.md

 ```

 ## todo
+- [ ] Maintain an index database of all papers for quick search and reference.
 - [ ] Highlight target conferences and authors.
 - [ ] Highlight custom keyword list.
 - [ ] Customize the specific areas of interest, such as CS.CL and CS.CV.